Fizz909/Fizz909/README.md

 <h1 align="left">Hi Welcome to my GitHub 🤡 </h1>

 <p align="left">Hi, my name is Fizz909, and I'm developer junior full-stack.
-I'm proficient in JavaScript, Python, PHP, HTML, CSS, React, and C++.
+I'm proficient in JavaScript, Python, PHP, HTML, CSS, and C++.
 I have strong communication skills and have worked in teams.
 My portfolio includes websites and bots I've developed, as well as my own published project, ClownBoo.</p>

 ##